Understanding IP Ratings For Warning Lights for Police Cars, Fire Trucks, Ambulances, and Work Trucks

 Determining a good IP rating is entirely dependent on the setting and industry in which you work, as this will dictate the intensity of the ingress protection required.
 That being said, IP65 is a strong starting point that will prove sufficient in many applications.

 IP65 ensures full protection against dust while also providing protection from low-pressure water jets from any direction.
+IP65 is the standard starting point for light bars and mini-light bars operating in rain, dust, and general outdoor conditions.
 Federal Signal offers a variety of light bars with this rating, including:

 Police |